This is the manual for

 If there is a grounded third wire (green) then “Ignd” gives the ground current compared to the red current.
 Analytically this number is not very useful.
 It is provided as a convenience.
 If Ignd is below 4% then it might be safely ignored.
 Otherwise maybe your whole approach should be reconsidered.

 Infinite plane extensions are ignored during L and Rs.
 Only the conductor pixels in the Usermap contribute toward the solution.

 The math used in L and Rs is described at LandRs.html.
-Atlc2 correctly models low frequency dispersion.
+Atlc2 correctly models eddy current loss and low frequency dispersion.

 Low frequency dispersion

 Low frequency dispersion occurs because L changes with frequency but C does not.